 The Perfect White Lady

-Diageo World Class judge Hidetsugu Ueno shares his secrets
+Diageo World Class judge Hidetsugu Ueno shares his secret to making the perfect White Lady cocktail.

 The White Lady cocktail is a classic - gin, Cointreau, lemon and some say egg white.
 Shaken and served.
 Easy as that.